EmaAnd8/EmaAnd8/README.md

 ## :boy: About me

-  * 💻 MS.c Computer Science And Egineering at Politecnico di Milano
+  * 💻 Msc Computer Science And Egineering at Politecnico di Milano
-  * 💻 BC.s Computer Engineering at Università di Catania
+  * 💻 BsC Computer Engineering at Università di Catania

 ## ⚙️ I am currently interested in